-From the academic year 2020/21, under the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, it is compulsory for all primary schools to provide Relationships education.
+From the academic year 2020/21, under the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, Relationships Education is compulsory in all primary schools in England and Relationships and Sex Education is compulsory in all secondary schools.
+In addition, Health Education has been made compulsory in all state-funded schools.
 Primary schools may choose to provide sex education other than that covered by the Science curriculum.
-It is compulsory for all schools including academies and free schools, but not independent schools, to provide Health education.
-As a school, we have developed our curriculum to teach Relationships and Health education and all age-appropriate sex related topics through our PSHE and Science curriculum.
+SFET primary schools teach Relationships and Health education and all age-appropriate sex related topics through the PSHE and Science curriculum.

 We acknowledge that in order for children to embrace the challenges of creating a happy and successful adult life, pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy.
-We understand that high quality, evidence-based and age-appropriate teaching of these subjects can help prepare pupils to develop resilience and to know how and when to ask for help.
+We understand that high quality, evidence-based and age-appropriate teaching of these subjects can help prepare pupils to develop resilience, to know how and when to ask for help.

-We recognise that we have a responsibility under the Equality Act 2010 to ensure the best for all pupils irrespective of age, sex, race, disability, religion or belief, gender reassignment, pregnancy or maternity, marriage or civil partnership, or sexual orientation (Protected Characteristics).
+We recognise that we have a responsibility under the Equality Act 2010 to ensure the best for all pupils irrespective of age, sex, race, disability, religion or belief, gender, pregnancy or maternity, marriage or civil partnership, or sexual orientation (Protected Characteristics).
 In addition to this, teachers should handle all topics sensitively and ensure there is no stigmatisation based on their home circumstances or needs e.g. Looked After Children and Young Carers.
 As a result, RSHE needs to be sensitive to the different needs of individual pupils and may need to adapt and change as the pupils of the school change.
-Not only does the teaching need to be sensitive of these needs, but it also needs to help pupils realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours, including prejudice-based language.
+Not only does the teaching need to be sensitive of these needs, but also to help the pupils realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours or prejudice-based language.

-We acknowledge that all young people deserve the right to honest, open and factual information to help form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them.
+We acknowledge that all young people deserve the right to honest, open and factual information to help better form their own beliefs and values, free from bias, judgement or subjective personal beliefs of those who teach them.